telefonicaid/fiware-pep-steelskin/README.md

 If the user is allowed to execute the requested action (5), the HTTP request is resend to the component (6); if it is not, it is rejected.

+There is a special flow allowed for service administrators, that can be configured in the config file.
+A service administrator role ID can be configured in the `bypassRoleId` attribute, so that any request coming into the PEP Proxy with an authorization token belonging to a user with that role will not be validated against the Access Control server, but will be automatically proxied insted.
+A flag is also provided in the configuration to enable and disable this mechanism for the proxy (`bypass`).

 ## <a name="deployment"/> Deployment
 ### Dependencies
 The PEP Proxy is standard Node.js app and doesn't require more dependencies than the Node.js interpreter (0.10 or higher) and the NPM package utility.
 For RPM installations using Yum, those dependencies should be automatically installed.